411c0d3d/MonopolyGame/ADR.md

 | `users`   | `/id`         | shared                     |
 | `budget`  | `/id`         | shared                     |

-Throughput is set to 990 RU/s — just under the 1,000 RU/s free tier ceiling — shared across all three containers.
+Throughput is set to RU/s Consumption limit — just under the 1,000 RU/s base limit ceiling — shared across all three containers.
-Manual throughput is used deliberately over autoscale to prevent the account from scaling beyond the free tier.
+Manual throughput is used deliberately over autoscale to prevent the account from scaling beyond the base limit.

 ### Cosmos DB — Connection Mode